CumulusNetworks/example-ztp-scripts/README.md

 ## Overview

-This repo contains example zero touch provisioning (ZTP) scripts for Cumulus Linux.
+This repo contains example zero touch provisioning (ZTP) scripts for Cumulus Linux, these can assist with [data center automation](http://cumulusnetworks.com/solutions/data-center-automation/).

-TODO: add manual link to ZTP here
+Documentation on how the ZTP process works in Cumulus Linux is available here: http://docs.cumulusnetworks.com/display/CL25/Zero+Touch+Provisioning

 ## Usage

-TODO: add notes, info about DHCP hook + symlink
+### In your own network

+TODO

+### Within the Cumulus Workbench

+Duing the setup process this git repo is cloned to /var/www/example-ztp-scripts.

+Then the relevant script is symlink to /var/www/provision.sh

+TODO: example

 ---